noasoder/PogBot/README.md

 # PogBot
-Discord bot that sends overwatch artworks
+Discord bot that sends Overwatch and League of Legends artworks

 ## Calling the bot
 Invoke the bot by sending "pog" in a server with PogBot invited.

-PogBot will return a random overwatch character artwork.
+PogBot will return a random Overwatch or League of Legends character artwork.

 ## Custom Search
 "pog" followed by anything will make a custom search and return an overwatch artwork based on your message.